EVPN Inter-Domain Option-B Solution

 routes with the Inclusive Multicast Ethernet Tag routes.

-label when they route packets between domains.
+when routing packets between domains.

 2. If the multi-homed PEs use Local Bias as the Split Horizon